schibsted/uka-workshop-2019/README.md

 From zero to production on Kubernetes with the Delivery team

-Workshop for NTNU students at Uka event October 2019
+Hands on Kubernetes workshop for NTNU students at Uka event October 2019